joemanley201/ruby_koans/README.md

 # ruby_koans
-The Koans walk you along the path to enlightenment in order to learn Ruby
+The Koans walk you along the path to enlightenment in order to learn Ruby.

 [http://rubykoans.com/](http://rubykoans.com/)